Donations of tinned and packaged food and toys are being sought to make up hampers for disadvantaged local families.

 According to Mayor Anderson, the ages of recipients range from babies up to people in their nineties.

-“Although Ku-ring-gai is thought of as being affluent, there are some residents among us who are struggling for a variety of reasons.”
+“Although Ku-ring-gai is thought of as being affluent, there are residents among us who are struggling for a variety of reasons.”

 “In this season of goodwill, it’s good to know we can do something to help those who are doing it tough.”